 Who can take part in this conference?

-Raffles Model United Nations is aimed at delegates between the ages of 14 years old to 17 years old (preferably studying in Secondary 2 to JC 1).
+Raffles Model United Nations is primarily aimed at delegates between the ages of 14 and 17 (preferably studying in Secondary 2 to JC 1, or equivalent).

 Can I sign up as an independent delegate?

-Unfortunately, this year, we do not allow for independent registrations.
+Unfortunately, we do not allow for independent registrations this year.
 We will only be accepting registrations from school delegations.
-If you would like to be a part of Raffles Model United Nations 2017 and your school has not been invited, do send an email to email@example.com.
+If you would like to be a part of Raffles Model United Nations 2018 and have not received an invitation through your school, do drop us an email at email@example.com!

 When do registrations and payment end?

 Early Bird Registration ends on the 19th of March, while Normal Registration ends on the 16th of April.

 The Secretariat will contact you with payment details after the submission of the registration form.

 What are the delegate fees for RMUN 2018?

 Early Bird Fees are $65 per delegate, while Normal Fees are $75 per delegate.